Chern-Simons Holography: Boundary Conditions, Contractions and Double Extensions for a Journey Beyond Anti-de Sitter: Invariant Metric

 \subsection{Invariance}

 We will illustrate the importance of the invariance of the metric for nonabelian gauge theories by applying (part of) a gauge transformation $g=e^{Z}$ to $\langle X,Y \rangle$,

-The invariance of the metric $\langle [Z,X],Y\rangle + \langle X ,[Z,Y]\rangle=0$ (equation \eqref{eq:invar}) is sufficienct that these kind of ``gauge transformations'' vanish.
+The invariance of the metric $\langle [Z,X],Y\rangle + \langle X ,[Z,Y]\rangle=0$ (equation \eqref{eq:invar}) is sufficient that these kind of ``gauge transformations'' vanish.
 Not having this invariance property might lead to additional constraints for the possible Lie algebras.

 If one inserts for $X$ and $Y$ the curvature and the Hodge dual curvature of a connection this calculation basically shows also the importance of the invariance of the metric for the gauge invariance of the Yang--Mills action.
 Invariance is also important for similar calculations concerning the CS theory in Section \ref{sec:boundary-conditions}, as well as for other gauge theories like, e.g., the Wess--Zumino--Witten (WZW) model.